stanieldev/RIT-Obsidian-Fall-2024/Advanced Electromagnetism/Homework/Homework 7.md

 Describe in words what this $\vec{E}$ and $\vec{B}$ field look like.
 Can you "interpret" them physically?
 What does the constant "k" tell you?

+Both $\vec{E}$ and $\vec{B}$ are components of a plane wave, where the direction of propagation is normal to the plane spanned by these 2 vectors.
+1-Dimensional waves that are orthogonal.

+The constant $k$ refers to the spatial frequency, an so relate to the wavelength of the electromagnetic wave.

 ---
 ## Question 5
 Two points on a string are observed as a traveling sinusoidal wave passes by.
 The points are at $x_1=0$ and $x_2=1$.
 The two points are known to be less than one wavelength apart.
 The transverse motions of the two points are observed to be: